The mutually normalizing regular subgroups of the holomorph of a cyclic group of prime power order: The classification in the case p=2

 \end{proposition}

-\begin{proof} For $\g_1$ the proof is similar to that of \thref{thm:c2g1}.
-To show that $\g_2$ it is a gamma function, we first use \thref{thm:gamma_involution}, and then the equivalent conditions of \thref{thm:gamma_morphism_ker}.
-Denote by $\circ$ and by $N_2$ the circle operation and the regular subgroup of $\hol(G)$ associated with $\g$.
+\begin{proof} For $\g_1$ the proof is trivial, and similar to that of \thref{thm:c2g1}.
+To show that $\g_2$ is a gamma function, we first use \thref{thm:gamma_involution}, and then the equivalent conditions of \thref{thm:gamma_morphism_ker}.
+Denote by $\circ$ and by $N_2$ the circle operation and the regular subgroup of $\hol(G)$ associated with $\g_2$.
 Observe that the latter is normal in $\hol(G)$ because of \thref{thm:gamma_normal}.
 To determine its isomorphism class, we find directly the generators of a presentation of $(G,\circ)$.
-Since
+Since the powers of $1$ with respect to the circle operation $\circ$ are

 it is easy to conclude that $(G,\c)=\left\langle r\, :\,r^{\c 2^n}=0\right\rangle$ is a cyclic group of order $2^n$, where $r=1$.